Immanuel Quickley NBA Preview vs. the Cavaliers

-The New York Knicks, with Immanuel Quickley, hit the court versus the Cleveland Cavaliers at 7:30 PM ET on Tuesday.
+Immanuel Quickley and his New York Knicks teammates will hit the court versus the Cleveland Cavaliers on Wednesday at 7:30 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-Below we will look at Quickley's stats and trends, helping you make good picks on prop bets.
+In this piece we'll break down Quickley's stats and trends, helping you with your prop bets.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.